MartinTichovsky/object-middleware/README.md

 const myObject = new MyClass();
 ```

-`AFTER` - the middleware is performed after an object method
+`AFTER` - The middleware is performed after an object method.

 ```ts
 const middleware = () => {